How to Calculate Your Peak Sun Hours

 - Geography: Communities closer to the equator gain more solar energy due to their proximity to the sun.

-Home owners are able to Google insolation maps and charts for more information, but an easier way to calculate specific home owners’ peak sun hours is really through an insolation meter.
+Homeowners can Google insolation maps and charts for more information.
+However, an easier way to calculate specific homeowners’ peak sun hours is really through an insolation meter.
 An insolation meter is able to calculate temperature, light intensity and solar power supply to solar panels.
+Because Southern California gets so much sun during the year, averaging 278 days – a solar installation is a no brainer for most homeowners.
+Ready to start saving money on your electric bill?
+Give the energy experts at SunPro Solar a call to schedule your free no-obligation consultation today!
+951-678-7733